s53809/Invisible-Dragon/README.md

 # Invisible-Dragon
 My last KAH 2023 Winter Game Jam
+It is a rhythm game made by referring to a game called "Rhythm Hell".